Benjamin N. Cardozo School of Law, Juris Doctor, cum laude, May 2014; Staff Member, Cardozo Journal of Conflict Resolution

 Northern District of Georgia (2019)

-He regularly appears in federal and state courts and before administrative agencies, such as the Equal Employment Opportunity Commission, Department of Labor, and National Labor Relations Board.
-He defends clients against claims arising under Title VII of the Civil Rights Act, the NLRA, ADA, ADEA, FLSA, and ERISA, and litigates other workplace matters, such as restrictive covenants, employment-related torts, and breaches of contract.
+He represents employers, including Fortune 500 companies, and regularly appears in federal and state courts and before arbitration tribunals and administrative agencies, such as the EEOC, DOL, and NLRB.
+He defends employers against class, collective, and hybrid wage-and-hour actions brought under the FLSA and/or state-law equivalents.
+He also defends against claims brought under ERISA, Title VII, NLRA, ADA, ADEA, and FLMA, and litigates other workplace matters, such as restrictive covenants, employment-related torts, and breaches of contract.
 Outside the courtroom, he provides day-to-day counseling and advice to clients about the various laws affecting the employment relationship.

-Prior to joining Chamberlain, Mr. Winnick worked at two labor and employment law firms based in New York City.
+Prior to joining Chamberlain, Mr. Winnick worked at two law firms based in New York City, where he specialized in labor and employment and ERISA litigation.

 - American Bar Association - Section of Labor & Employment Law